Advertisement

 Barcelona – one of Europe’s most vibrant and interesting cities, and a huge tourist draw for anyone visiting the continent.

-With around 7 million visitors a year (pre-pandemic), it is the sixth most visited city in Europe, and by far the most popular tourist destination in Spain.
+With around 7 million visitors a year, it is the sixth most visited city in Europe, and by far the most popular tourist destination in Spain.

 It’s easy to get overwhelmed when visiting such an iconic tourist Mecca, however.

-From which places are absolutely must-see to how to avoid common tourist traps (and the city’s infamous pickpockets), here are ten things you need to know before visiting Barcelona.
+From which places are absolutely must-see to how to avoid common tourist traps (and the city’s infamous pickpockets), here are ten things to know before visiting Barcelona.

 1. Barcelona is the Capital of the Catalan Region

-Barcelona is the capital of Catalonia, an autonomous region that’s fiercely independent and has, on several occasions, tried to secede from Spain.
+One of the main things to know about Barcelona is that this is the capital of Catalonia, an autonomous region that’s fiercely independent and has, on several occasions, tried to secede from Spain.

 Catalonia has its own language (Catalan, which looks a bit like French and Spanish combined), and many of its people don’t like being called “Spanish”.